sharetribe/ftw-daily/docs/styling.md

 Changing `--marketplaceColor: #c0392b;` to `--marketplaceColor: tomato;` will change the default marketplace color to tomato color.
 (It's a certain kind of red color.)

+The `--marketplaceColorEncoded` variable holds the same value as `--marketplaceColor` but with the _#_ URL encoded.
+This value can be used to maintain a consistent color scheme with inline SVG icons.

 `--successColor` (green) is used on form inputs for showing that the input value is valid.
 Sometimes, submit buttons (`<PrimaryButton>`) are also using that color to highlight the fact that